rockerBOO/awesome-neovim/README.md

 ## Motion

 - [HawkinsT/pathfinder.nvim](https://github.com/HawkinsT/pathfinder.nvim) - Enhances gf/gF/gx with look-ahead and smarter file, line/column number, and link resolution.
 Also provides visual targets for files/links, new motion commands, and link description retrieval.
-- [nolleh/warp.nvim](https://github.com/nolleh/warp.nvim) - Label-based jumper to file paths, URLs, and Markdown links from any buffer including terminals.
+- [nolleh/warp.nvim](https://github.com/nolleh/warp.nvim) - Jump based on labels to file paths, URLs, and Markdown links from any buffer.
 - [tris203/precognition.nvim](https://github.com/tris203/precognition.nvim) - Precognition uses virtual text and gutter signs to show available motions.
 - [smoka7/hop.nvim](https://github.com/smoka7/hop.nvim) - Hop is an EasyMotion-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
 - [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim) - A Sneak-like plugin offering unparalleled navigation speed via ahead-of-time displayed labels, that eliminate the pause between entering the search pattern and selecting the target.